At U.S. hearing, Kavanaugh accuser '100 percent' certain he assaulted her

 WASHINGTON (Reuters) - A university professor on Thursday said she was “100 percent” certain that Brett Kavanaugh, President Donald Trump’s Supreme Court nominee, sexually assaulted her 36 years ago, telling a dramatic U.S. Senate hearing she feared he would rape and perhaps accidentally kill her.

 Christine Blasey Ford, her voice sometimes cracking with emotion, appeared in public for the first time to detail her allegation against Kavanaugh, a conservative federal appeals court judge chosen for a lifetime job on the top U.S. court.
-He also faces allegations of sexual misconduct by two other women.
+Kavanaugh has denied Ford’s allegation as well as accusations of sexual misconduct against him made by two other women.

 Kavanaugh was due to testify later in the day before the Judiciary Committee in a momentous hearing that could determine whether he will be confirmed by the Senate after a pitched political battle between Trump’s fellow Republicans and Democrats who oppose the nominee.
-Kavanaugh has denied the allegations by all three women.

 “With what degree of certainty do you believe Brett Kavanaugh assaulted you?”
 Democratic Senator Richard Durbin asked Ford.